UNDP's approach to sustainable procurement for health products

 UNDP is participating in the United Nations Informal Interagency Task Team on Sustainable Procurement in the Health Sector (SPHS).
 The taskforce brings together seven United Nations agencies and three multilateral health financing institutions.
-The annual cumulative purchasing power of the taskforce for health products is around USD 5 billion, which gives opportunities to influence and pilot business models for improving environmental, social and economic sustainability.
+The annual cumulative purchasing power of the taskforce for health products is around US$5 billion, which gives opportunities to influence and pilot business models for improving environmental, social and economic sustainability.

 UNDP is engaged in packaging optimization of health products and further investigating areas for innovation of product waste management.
 The packaging reduction project is conducted in partnership with manufacturers and freight forwarders to identify areas of opportunity, redesign packaging specifications and to calculate metrics to measure the impacts through capacity increases, reduced emissions and cost savings achieved.

-With increased experience and lessons learned on medicines packaging optimization, the UNDP’s approach could be replicated into national procurement systems and by other players in health procurement.
+With increased experience and lessons learned on medicines packaging optimization, UNDP’s approach could be replicated into national procurement systems and by other players in health procurement.

 CO2 emissions reporting and reduction